veryMaker/signum-node/README.md

 ### Testnet

-Please see the [Wiki article](https://burstwiki.org/en/testnet/) for details on how to setup a Ttestnet node.
+Please see the [Wiki article](https://burstwiki.org/en/testnet/) for details on how to setup a Testnet node.

 # Building